alan-turing-institute/RCTab/paper/paper.md

 - Pamela Wochner added summary emails, as well as work on preparations for making the project open-source.
 - In addition to code review and contributions, Eseoghene Ben-Iwhiwhu provided feedback on the documentation.
 - We would like to acknowledge code and documentation contributions by Markus Hauru, Jim Madge and Federico Nanni.

+[^1]: With "on-demand" or "pay as you go" pricing, customers are billed for what they use, with no upfront costs.
+Although it is not the only cloud pricing option, it is the simplest and the most common.